Back to Blog

 Property valuation

-Once your offer is accepted, the lender arranges a property valuation.
-If the valuation comes in at or above your purchase price, you are in good shape.
-If it comes in below, the lender may reduce the loan amount — meaning you need to make up the difference, renegotiate the price, or walk away (if you have a finance clause).
+Once your offer is accepted, the lender arranges a valuation.
+If it comes in at or above your purchase price, you are in good shape.
+If it comes in below, the lender may reduce the loan, meaning you make up the difference, renegotiate the price, or walk away (if you have a finance clause).
+It is also worth lining up a building and pest inspection around this point, so you know the property itself is sound before you are locked in.

 Final (unconditional) approval

-After a satisfactory valuation, the lender grants unconditional approval — typically 3 to 5 business days after the valuation.
-Once you have unconditional approval, the loan is locked in.
+After a satisfactory valuation, the lender grants unconditional approval, typically 3 to 5 business days later.
+Once you have it, the loan is locked in.

 Settlement

-Your conveyancer manages settlement, which typically happens 30 to 42 days after the contract is signed.
-On settlement day, the lender transfers the loan funds, ownership transfers to your name, and you get the keys.
-See our complete property settlement guide for the hour-by-hour timeline.
+Your conveyancer manages settlement, which usually happens 30 to 42 days after the contract is signed.
+On settlement day the lender transfers the funds, ownership passes to your name, and you get the keys.
+Our property settlement guide walks through the day in detail.

-One detail most first home buyers miss between pre-approval and settlement: your lender will require a certificate of currency for building insurance before they release the funds — some lenders want it from the day of exchange, not settlement.
+One thing most first home buyers miss between pre-approval and settlement: your lender will want a certificate of currency for building insurance before they release the funds, and some want it from the day of exchange, not settlement.
 Start comparing policies as soon as your offer is accepted, not the week of settlement.
-Premiums vary by $600–$1,200 per year between insurers for identical cover.
+Premiums can vary by several hundred dollars a year between insurers for the same cover, so it pays to shop around.

-The entire process from pre-approval to holding the keys can take 6 weeks to 6 months depending on how quickly you find the right property.
-Having pre-approval in place before you start looking gives you the best possible head start.
+The whole journey from pre-approval to keys can take anywhere from six weeks to six months, depending on how quickly you find the right place.
+Having pre-approval sorted before you start looking gives you the best possible head start.

 Frequently Asked Questions